-From the humble base area, the vintage double chair, affectionately labeled “The Way Back Machine,” takes you up the 1,150’ vertical to 51 trails.
+Mt A’s humble base area, with a vintage double chair, affectionately labeled “The Way Back Machine,” takes you up the 1,150’ vertical to 51 trails.
 Half a dozen wide well-groomed runs commemorate the Bullwinkle’s cartoon like Dudley Do Right, Rocky’s and Boris Badenov.
 On the ski down, sweeping views of the Maine mountains and frozen North and South Pond below are breathtaking.
 You can ski boundary to boundary here, a new policy providing plenty of tree-skiing to bush whacking, which the fearless young kids enjoy if their p-tex preserving parents don’t.

 Mt Abram is a fun place to take your family for affordable tickets, a friendly atmosphere, and a scene reminiscent of 70’s skiing.
 You can even backcountry ski at Mt A in an old school way.
 The West Side offers a designated Learning Area with its own Day Care.
 The Boneyard Terrain Park is open weekends 10-4, and Friday night under the lights for $20, and Mt Abram offers tubing Friday and Saturday night.